 Before coming to Newark, Delaware, to serve as associate pastor at Ogletown Baptist Church, Champ lived most of his life in the Carolinas.
 After seminary, he pastored at Grace Bible Church near Spartanburg, South Carolina.

-In addition to pastoral ministry, Champ has also served as director of SOMA, a ministry training school in Columbus, Ohio, and as author of The Radical Book for Kids: Exploring the Roots and Shoots of Faith, God’s Love: A Bible Storybook, and Bible curricula for early and upper elementary-aged children.
+In addition to pastoral ministry, Champ co-leads the Delaware Baptist Association and has served as director of SOMA, a ministry training school in Columbus, Ohio.
+He has also authored several books: The Radical Book for Kids: Exploring the Roots and Shoots of Faith; Pass It On: A Proverbs Journal for the Next Generation; God’s Love: A Bible Storybook; From Age to Age: A History of the Delaware Baptist Association and the Faithfulness of God; and Bible curricula for early and upper elementary-aged children.

 Champ enjoys hanging out with his family and friends, drinking coffee, listening to music, doing genealogical research, and reading theology, biography, and fiction.
 Some of his favorite authors include John Piper, D. A. Carson, Tim Keller, Jonathan Edwards, Marilynne Robinson, George Herbert, David McCullough, Alistair MacLean, and C. S. Lewis.
 He has also been known to cheer for the NY Yankees and Tennessee Volunteers.